AndPust/05-Frontend-Kotlin/README.md

 # 05-Frontend-Kotlin
-A small backend application for an internet shop providin endpoints to the React application, made in Kotlin with Ktor
+A small backend application for an internet shop providing endpoints to the React application, made in Kotlin with Ktor

 To run this server run the gradle script in the `./kotlinBackend` directory: